Anku5hk/Programmers_guide_to_Python/book.md

     super().__init__(arg1)
   def my_func(self, num):
     # call parent's method using super(), calling with self(like self.some_func())
-    # will result in child's method becuase child class has some_func()
+    # will result in child's method because child class has some_func()
     output1 = super().some_func(num)
     # access base classes variables
     print(super().some_var)